 “What we do comes out of who we believe we are.”

 — Rob Bell

-Mislabeling is taking one flaw and using it to form a general opinion of yourself or others.
+Mislabeling is a cognitive distortion that takes one flaw and uses it to form a general opinion of yourself or others.

 For example, if someone cheated on you, you might label all people as cheaters.
 But this isn’t true, and it holds you back from ever having a successful relationship.

 Likewise, if you made bad choices when you were young, this doesn’t mean that you’ll always be a screw-up.
 I made tons of mistakes when I was younger, but now I’m doing fantastic.
 It’s scary to think about where I’d be if I didn’t realize I could change myself and my life.